 However, bass won’t always stay deep during the winter months.
 Sunny days will bring bass up from the depths to gather the warmth that the sun brings.
 This means that we don’t always have to fish deep during the cold months of the year.

-5 of the Best Cold Water Bass Lures
+5 of the Best Cold Water Bass Baits: Winter Lures That Work

 Bait selection changes considerably during the colder months.
 Bass become sluggish and the bites are generally more subtle.
 We need to present our bait in a slower, more gentle fashion to entice bass to get an easy meal.